Ryanair threatens to shut Cork and Shannon bases for winter

 He said “forward bookings this winter in Cork and Shannon, and to a lesser extent in Dublin, have suffered irreparable harm”.

-“In those circumstances, all pilots and cabin crew will be put on unpaid leave from the end of Oct.
+“In those circumstances all pilots and cabin crew will be put on unpaid leave from the end of October.

 The airline said some flights would continue to operate into Cork and Shannon from London Stansted, Liverpool and Manchester but at a much reduced level.